 - Check the pork early.
 You can always put your pork back on the grill to cook for longer, but once it’s overcooked, there is no return.

 - To Reheat.
-Gently rewarm pork chops in the air fryer or oven at 350 degrees F, in the microwave, or in a skillet on the stove.
+Gently rewarm pork in the air fryer or oven at 350 degrees F, in the microwave, or in a skillet on the stove.

 Meal Prep Tip